Article

 By Brian Fanelli

 Planning the perfect long weekend bike trip is a delicate thing.
 If your destination is too far away, you’ll spend the whole trip just getting there; if it’s not far enough from home, it barely even feels like a vacation.
+Here's a list to help make planning your next bike-led escape a little easier.

-Mesabi Bike Trail near Hibbing
+Mesabi Bike Trail fall landscape

 Speaking of mountains, the Mesabi Trail is a dream come true for cyclists who are inclined toward inclines.
 The trail is full of short, rolling hills that climb and descend the steep ridges of the region’s iconic mining pits, delivering incredible Iron Range vistas at the top of every climb.

 The trail starts at Grand Rapids then angles northeast through Colleraine, Keewatin, Chisholm, Mountain Iron and other Iron Range cities before ending in the Hoyt Lakes area.
-The longest section of continuous trail is from Grand Rapids to Virginia—about 68 miles.
-"The trail winds over a river, through beautiful wooded areas, and around a couple of lakes," says Ed S. in his TripAdvisor review of the Mesabi Trail.
-"This is one of the most beautiful trails we have ever ridden."
+The longest section of continuous trail is from Grand Rapids to Virginia — about 68 miles.

 Maximize your long weekend getaway by having the Mesabi Trail design a lodge-to-lodge tour to suit your style.
 They’ll help you plan lodging, luggage shuttles, deliver lunches along the trail, and can shuttle you and your bikes back to your vehicle when you’re done.
 Hosted rides, group rides for up to 25 people, and sag-wagon supported rides are available, too.